 - Activate Google Fi service within 30 days of the phone’s shipment.

-In your first statement, you’ll see a prorated charge for device protection starting from your phone’s shipment date to your statement date and a charge for the next month of coverage.
+In your first statement, you’ll find a prorated charge for device protection starting from your phone’s coverage start date as shown in your coverage documents to your statement date, and a charge for the next full month of coverage.

-- If you have not filed a claim, your device protection will be automatically canceled and you won’t be charged for it.
+- If you haven't filed a claim, your device protection will be automatically canceled and you won’t be charged for it.

 - If you have an approved claim with a device issued during this period, you’ll be charged the deductible for the claim and a prorated amount for the device protection coverage for this period.
 After this period, you’ll no longer have device protection.